 The next step is the send the negative image to Photoshop.
 Be sure to set the color working space to ProPhotoRGB in the Color Settings dialog before inverting the negative.
 My default was sRGB which did not work well.

 Now for the magic!
 I am using the fantastic Photoshop action provided by IamtheJeff to invert and color correct the negative (Update July 2018: IamtheJeff's 2018 action cannot be used to generate a LUT, you must use the previous version.
-See below.).
+See next paragraph.).
 This action does all the work-inverting the image, removing the orange mask, and setting white and black points for each color to remove any color casts-to transform the scanned negative into a beautiful color corrected image.
 But, the results of the inversion and color correction are specific to the film stock, lighting conditions of the photo (e.g., daylight or tungsten), the particular scanning setup (color of light used to scan the negative), and the initial white balance of the negative before the profile is applied.
 Essentially, we are creating a color map to transform the colors of the negative into correct positive colors so if two negatives have different colors-for example, if they are scanned using a different color light source-then the color map will incorrectly transform the colors and the resulting image will be incorrect.
 This is why we need to develop several profiles for a particular film stock using images captured under various different lighting conditions and scenes so that we can select a profile that matches the lighting of the negative.
 And because everyone has a different scanning setup-my lightbox emits a different color of white light than your flash-my profiles will not work for someone else.
 To use this method, you must develop the profiles yourself and maintain consistency in your negative scanning process.